afunnydev/tinysociety/content/tiny-house-plans/2018-09-03-simplistic-tiny-house-1-rooms-1-bathroom-70-sq-ft.md

 tosale: true
 noindex: false
 section1:
-  area: 70 sq/ft
+  area: 338 sq/ft
-  dimensions: 40' x 8'
+  dimensions: 40' x 8' 2"
-  floor: '1'
+  floor: '2 floors'
 section2: >-
-  This house is called Simplistic Tiny House, because it looks simplistic: it is on wheels, it has a container shape, it has windows near the roof.
+  This solar ready Tiny House is called Simplistic Solar Tiny House, because it looks simplistic: it is on wheels, it has a container shape, it has windows near the roof.
 It's pretty much what you would expect from your standard tiny house!